andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 - Determine whether your workload is using SLRUs, monitor their growth, and learn about the possible failure points based on your use

 ## What’s changing with SLRUs in new Postgres versions?
-In Postgres 17, the Multixact member space and offset is now configurable beyond the initial default size.
+In Postgres 17, the MultiXact member space and offset is now configurable beyond the initial default size.
 The unit is the number of 8KB pages.
 The default size is X and Y and this is configurable.

-Multixact_member_buffers, default is 32 8kb pages
+- multixact_member_buffers, default is 32 8kb pages

-Multixact_offset_buffers, default is 16 8kb pages.
+- multixact_offset_buffers, default is 16 8kb pages

-> In the recent episode of postgres.fm *MultiXact member space exhaustion*,[^pgfm] the Metronome engineers discussed working on a patch related to Multixact member exhaustion.
+> In the recent episode of postgres.fm *MultiXact member space exhaustion*,[^pgfm] the Metronome engineers discussed working on a patch related to MultiXact member exhaustion.

 Lukas covers changes in Postgres 17 to adjust SLRU cache sizes.
 Each of the SLRU types can now be configured to be larger in size.
 <https://pganalyze.com/blog/5mins-postgres-17-configurable-slru-cache>